alturkaa/academic-kickstart/content/policy-reports-posts/index.md

 Al-Turk, Akram.
 2011.
 “Libya: From Revolt to State-Building,” in *The Arab Awakening: America and the Transformation of the Middle East*.
 Washington, DC: Brookings Institution Press.
 Book available <a href="https://www.brookings.edu/book/the-arab-awakening/">here</a>.

+Al-Turk, Akram.
+2009.
+"Internal Displacement in Iraq: History, Implications, and Future Prospects."
+Master's Professional Report.
+LBJ School of Public Affairs.

-Lyndon B. Johnson School of Public Affairs.
+LBJ School of Public Affairs.
 2008.
 “A Study of Global Transportation Activities: Assessing Fuel Economy, Emission Standards, and Related Climate-Change Public Policies.”
 Policy Research Project Report Series.
 Austin, TX: University of Texas at Austin.